-- DO NOT take unnecessary risks. - Be prepared for emergencies at all times. - Familiarise yourself with the recommended driving techniques in order to minimise risks to yourself, your vehicle AND your passengers. - Always use a seat belt for personal protection in all off-road driving conditions. - DO NOT drive if the fuel level is low undulating ground and steep inclines could cause fuel starvation to the engine and consequent damage to the catalytic converter (if fitted). - Driving off-road with a loaded roof rack is not recommended.
+- DO NOT take unnecessary risks. - Be prepared for emergencies at all times. - Familiarise yourself with the recommended driving techniques in order to minimise risks to yourself, your vehicle AND your passengers. - Always use a seat belt for personal protection in all off-road driving conditions. - DO NOT drive if the fuel level is low undulating ground and steep inclines could cause fuel starvation to the engine. - Driving off-road with a loaded roof rack is not recommended.
 If it is necessary to stow luggage on the roof-rack while driving off-road, all loads MUST be removed before traversing side slopes.